Signs of credit card fraud

 - Avoid entering sensitive details over public Wi-Fi

-- Enable security features like 2-factor authentication
+- Enable security features, like multifactor authentication

 - Report and replace missing cards immediately